OliSalles/Salesforce/Lightning/Components/Integration Google Maps/README.md

 - Fetches contact list from Apex class
 - Prepares data in proper format
 - Send data to GoogleMaps.cmp to draw Google Map
-- This component will be embedded on Account page (only; restricted by .design file) to show all the Contacts on Google Map
+- This component will be embedded on Account page (only; restricted by .design file) to show all the Contacts on Google Map.

-DemoApp.app
-- Fetches contact list from Apex class
-- Prepares data in proper format
-- Send data to GoogleMaps.cmp to draw Google Map